randyhongg/randyhongg.github.io/_pages/about.md

 ## About Me

 PhD. student in the Neuroscience Graduate Group at the University of California, Davis.
 Graduate of Hobart and William Smith Colleges and recipient of the full-tuition Posse Foundation scholarship.
-Graduated Summa Cum Laude and as the commencement speaker with a Bachelor of Science in Computational Neuroscience, Bachelor of Arts in Public Health, and a minor in Physics.
+Graduated Summa Cum Laude with a Bachelor of Science in Computational Neuroscience, Bachelor of Arts in Public Health, and a minor in Physics.

 ## Research Interests